-Primary Immune Deficiency (PID) is not contracted, and cannot be caught, it is simply a condition which people are born with.
-PID is a rare disease i.e.1< in 10,000 as defined by the Australian Rare Disease Community).
+Primary Immune Deficiency (PID) is not contracted, and cannot be caught — it’s simply a genetic condition which people are born with.
+PID is a rare disease (i.e.1< in 10,000 as defined by the Australian Rare Disease Community).

-Some forms of PID are mild in the fact that they don’t result in debilitating illness for the individual until they reach adulthood while others such as Severe Combined Immune Deficiency (SCID) result in poor health and without immediate intervention death for newborns.
+Some forms of PID are mild in the fact that they don’t result in debilitating illness for the individual until they reach adulthood, while others such as Severe Combined Immune Deficiency (SCID) result in poor health and without immediate intervention, death for newborns.

 The signs and symptoms are different depending on which type of PID a person has and often the specifics of that person’s deficiency.

-Signs and symptoms of PID can include:
+Common signs and symptoms of PID can include:

 Statistics published by The Immune Deficiency Foundation (IDF) show that diagnosis of PID typically takes 12 years from the patient first exhibiting symptoms.
 However, some wait even longer and others succumb to infection, having never been diagnosed.
 We believe there is a need for these people to have access to advocacy to assist in attaining earlier diagnosis through educating the medical profession on PID.